ReubenScott/Download-Java/README.en.md

 <h2>log</h2>

+<h4>2020.04.01</h4>
+* fix link conversion problems
+* add a function that you can custom request headers

 <h4>2020.02.10</h4>
-* Resolved an issue where files could not be merged when log level is NONE
+* resolved an issue where files could not be merged when log level is NONE

 <h4>2020.01.14</h4>
 * add progress listener feature